Available MCP Tools¶

 | Get Opportunity Detail | Full detail for a single opportunity by UID | MCP Trial+ |

-| Opportunity Summary | Counts & breakdowns of open solicitations by agency, set-aside, location, work type — with daily chart data | Tactics+ |
+| Opportunity Summary | Counts & breakdowns of open solicitations by agency, set-aside, state, notice type, work type — with daily chart data | Tactics+ |

 | Opportunity Changes | Change & amendment history: deadline pushes, status changes, field diffs — always date-windowed | Tactics+ |